Bhanuvadlamudi/kaggle/README.md

 * Three are the following procedures

-**Strong text** A flask application in ubuntu that reads the titanic data set from kaggle using `Python` program which exposes to http.
+* **A flask application in ubuntu that reads the titanic data set from kaggle using `Python` program which exposes to http.**

 - Install git
 ```
 apt-get install git
 ```
--clone git repository
+- clone git repository
 ```shell
 git clone "https://github.com/Bhanuvadlamudi/kaggle"
 ```